|

 thousands of years ago by someone you never met

-by someone your parents never met
+by someone, your parents never met

-by someone your girlfriend never met
+by someone, your partner never met

 who knew the day you were born